Rhesus disease is caused by a specific mix of blood types between a pregnant mother and her unborn baby.

 How blood types are inherited

 Your blood type depends on the genes you inherit from your parents.
-Whether you are RhD positive or negative depends on how many copies of the RhD antigen you have inherited.
+Whether you're RhD positive or negative depends on how many copies of the RhD antigen you've inherited.
 You can inherit one copy of the RhD antigen from your mother or father, a copy from both of them, or none at all.

 A woman with RhD negative blood can have an RhD positive baby if her partner's blood type is RhD positive.
-If the father has two copies of the RhD antigen, the baby will have RhD positive blood.
-If the father only has one copy of the RhD antigen, there is a 50% chance of the baby being RhD positive.
+If the father has two copies of the RhD antigen, every baby will have RhD positive blood.
+If the father only has one copy of the RhD antigen, there's a 50% chance of the baby being RhD positive.

 An RhD positive baby will only have rhesus disease if their RhD negative mother has been sensitised to RhD positive blood.
 Sensitisation occurs when the mother is exposed to RhD positive blood for the first time and develops an immune response to it.